MihailRis/VoxelEngine-Cpp/doc/en/xml-ui-layouts.md

 - `track-width` track pointer width (in steps).
 Type: number.
 Default: 1
 - `track-color` - the color of the pointer when hovering over the cursor.
 Type: RGBA color.
 - `consumer` - Lua function - new value consumer
+- `sub-consumer` - Lua function that receives intermediate values ​​(use to update text when `change-on-release="true"`)
 - `supplier` - Lua function - value supplier
 - `change-on-release` - Call consumer on trackbar release only.
 Type: boolean.
 Default: false